dougburks/debian-cinnaminty/README.md

 # FAQ

-- Is this related to Security Onion?

-No, this script is not really related to Security Onion, it is intended to provide a general desktop environment.
-Of course, you could use the Chromium web browser to connect to your Security Onion deployment.

 - Why not use Linux Mint?

 Linux Mint is based on Ubuntu and I'd rather use Debian.

 - Why not use Linx Mint Debian Edition (LMDE)?

 Linux Mint does not support ARM architecture but Debian does.
+This script hasn't actually been tested on ARM yet, though.

+- Is this related to Security Onion?

+No, this script is not really related to Security Onion, it is intended to provide a general desktop environment.
+Of course, you could use the Chromium web browser to connect to your Security Onion deployment.